TKontu/vllm_gateway/README.md

 Once the gateway is running, you can send requests to it as you would to the OpenAI API.
 The `model` parameter should be one of the keys you defined in the `ALLOWED_MODELS_JSON` environment variable.

+> **Note on Model Loading:** The first time you request a new model, there will be a delay of a few minutes as the gateway downloads the model and starts the container.
+Subsequent requests to the same model will be much faster.

 **Example using PowerShell:**

 ```powershell